seanpmaxwell/jet-logger/README.md

   - `JET_LOGGER_TIMESTAMP`: adds a timestamp next to each log.
 Can be `'TRUE'` (default) or `'FALSE'`.
   - `JET_LOGGER_FORMAT`: formats log as a line or JSON object.
 Can be `'LINE'` (default) or `'JSON'`.

 _logger_ has an export `LoggerModes` which is an enum that provides all the modes if you want to use them in code.
 I would recommend using `Console` for local development, `File` for remote development, and `Custom` or `Off` for production.
-If you want to change the settings in code, you can do so via importing the `JetLogger` function and calling it with whatever options you want.
+If you want to change the settings in code, you can do so via importing the `JetLogger` class and calling it with whatever options you want.
 <br>

 - There are 4 functions on Logger to print logs.